-To rotate one or more objects, select the objects and click the rotate tool (a) from the 2D or 3D view.
-The property panel for the rotate tool is shown in Figure 125.
+To rotate one or more objects, select the objects and click the rotate tool 1 from the 2D or 3D view.
+The property panel for the rotate tool is shown in Figure 136.

-Figure 125.
+Figure 136.
 Property panel for the rotate tool